 Normal People with Supernatural Gifts

 The Bible gets very specific when it teaches about body ministry.
-It lists specific gifts that are distributed among the members of the body, and also describes gatherings that are structured for these gifts to operate freely, so that God’s plan for give and take ministry is fulfilled.
+It lists specific gifts that are distributed among the members of the body, and also describes gatherings that are oriented for these gifts to operate freely, so that God’s plan for give-and-take ministry is fulfilled.

 Let’s focus for a minute on what the scriptures refer to as “spiritual gifts”, and the role they play in body ministry as described in 1 Corinthians chapter 12.
 I encourage you to read through this chapter paying attention to the spiritual gifts that are listed in verses 8-10.
 But before these spiritual gifts are listed, verse 7 tells us why they are important.